 top of page

-If you’re a woman in business, leadership, or entrepreneurship, you already know the unspoken battle we carry:
+If you’re a woman in business, leadership, or entrepreneurship, you already know the unspoken battle we carry: the pressure to perform, the expectation to excel, the fear of making mistakes, and the constant measuring of ourselves against what we “should” be.

 And somewhere in the middle of all that?
 Imposter syndrome whispers its lies.